dgraves4/streaming-07-auction-tracker/README.md

 ```
 A log file will also be generated with the message details in logs/producer_v1.0.log.

-2. Run Consumer v1.0
+2. Run Consumer v1.0 in a separate terminal
-In a separate terminal, navigate to the project directory, activate the virtual environment, and run the consumer script:
+- In a separate terminal, navigate to the project directory, activate the virtual environment, and run the consumer script:

 ```bash
 python consumer_v1.0.py